microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 Using a list (or other iterable) as a parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many of the underlying *MSTICPy* functions (the functions wrapped by the Pivot
+Most *MSTICPy* functions (the functions wrapped by the Pivot
 library) accept either single values or
 collections of values (usually in DataFrames) as input.

-Using single-valued input functions when you have a list of values to
+Using input functions that expect a single input value when you have a list of values to
 process can be messy.
-Functions that require dataframe input can also
+Functions that require DataFrame input can also
 take a bit of preparation time if the data you want to use isn't
-already in a dataframe.
+already in a DataFrame.
 In either case you usually need to build
 some glue code to handle the formatting and calling the function
 multiple times.

-The pivot library tries to smooth this path so that you do not have to
+The pivot library tries to smooth this path, so that you do not have to
 worry about how the original function was built to handle input.
 In cases
 where the underlying function does not accept iterables as parameters,
 the Pivot library will iterate through each value in your input list,
 calling the function and
-collating the results to hand you back a single dataframe.
+collating the results to hand you back a single DataFrame.

-.. note:: Not all *MSTICPy* pivot functions are configured to allow
+.. note:: Not all *MSTICPy* pivot functions will to allow
    iterated calling.
 This is usually where the
    underlying function is long-running or expensive and we've opted to
    block accepting iterated calls.
+Notebooklet pivots
-Notebooklets are an example of functions
+   are examples of functions
-   that will not work with iterable or dataframe input.
+   that will not work with iterable or DataFrame input.

-Similarly, where the function expects a dataframe or iterable as an
+Similarly, where the original (pivot-wrapped) function expects
+a DataFrame or iterable as an
-input, you can supply a simple string value and the pivot interface
+input, you can supply a simple string value to the pivot version,
+and the pivot interface
-will convert to the expected input type (in this case a single-column,
+will convert to input type that the function expects.
+For example,
-single-row DataFrame).
+a single value passed to the pivot function will be converted to
+a single-column, single-row DataFrame, which is passed to the
+original function.

-For functions with multiple input parameters you can supply a mixture of
+For functions with multiple input parameters, you can supply a mixture of
 iterables and single values.
 In these cases, the single-valued parameters
 are re-used on each call,
 paired with the item in the list(s) taken from the multi-valued